 8:00am PT by Seth Abramovitch

-A version of this story first appeared in the July 12 issue of The Hollywood Reporter magazine.
-To receive the magazine, click here to subscribe.
+This story first appeared in the Aug.
+5 issue of The Hollywood Reporter magazine.
+Click here to subscribe.